Posts

 Image

 I'm usually not into self-help or inspirational books but I enjoyed this one.
-My wife had this book and asked if I was interested in reading it.
-Sure, I said and put it on my rather large pile of books to read where it sat, with George's smiling face looking up at me for months.
+Published by Thomas Nelson in 2007.
+My wife had Going the Extra Smile and asked if I was interested in reading it.
+Sure, I said and promptly put it on my rather large pile of books to read where it sat, with George's smiling face looking up at me for months.
 But, just this week I found out my school corporation transferred me to a different school (it was a seniority thing, not a performance thing) and I was more than a little bummed out because I like where I am at now.
 So, I picked up George's little book and plowed through it in about a day and a half, figuring I needed a bit of positive inspiration.
 George Foreman.
 Photo by el grito.
 Foreman talks about his two boxing careers but, more importantly, he divides his life into two parts - Old George and New George.
 In other terms, pre-Christian George and Christian George.
-George mentions St. Paul a couple of times and I'd imagine that George identifies with him because they share a comm...
+George mentions St. Paul a couple of times and I'd imagine t...

 Philippians: The Fellowship of the Gospel by R. Kent Hughes